rickardlindberg/rickardlindberg.me/writing/agdpp-logitech-controller/index.markdown

 </pre></div>
 </div></div>
 I feel an unproportional sense of excitement and joy over this.
 We can now get input from the Logitech controller.
-A real game controller!
+Kudos to Pygame for making this relatively straight forward.
+We are real game developers now!
 Now it's just a matter of mapping events to actions in our game.

 ## Isolating input handling